-IHO believes that in order to improve the health of any rural community in South Asia, the community’s environmental conditions need to be improved first and that this ought to be accomplished by actively engaging the local community in the entire process.
+IHO believes that in order to improve the health and well-being of any rural community in a developing country, the local community needs to be actively engaged the in the entire process.

 Women being trained in health and hygiene

-- Environmental health issues, primarily he prevention and control of water borne diseases.
+- Environmental health – primarily he prevention and control of water borne diseases.

-- Training of women in health areas along with vocational training.
+- Training of women in healthcare along with vocational training.

-The IHO model has integrated different overlapping health programs in order to provide a more comprehensive program.
-IHO strongly believes that for the poorest populations in remote villages of South Asia, health sector programs also need to be integrated with other sectors.
+The IHO model has integrated different complementary preventive health programs in order to provide a more comprehensive program.
+IHO strongly believes that for the poorest populations in developing countries, health sector programs need to be integrated with other sectors.
 For example, the interdependent sectors of vocational training, community development programs and environmental health programs when integrated helps achieve the goal of women’s empowerment.

 IHO forms partnerships with local government and non-government agencies.
 Together with the help of these agencies our programs are more successful.
-The diagram to the right illustrates how we engage these different agencies to provide our integrated rural health programs.
+The diagram above illustrates how we engage these different agencies to provide our integrated rural health programs.